 Si Le gustaría más informatión en español, por favor comuníquese con Maria Baltazar por correo electrónico: Mbaltazar@clackamas.us o llamando al 503-655-8342 ext.
 7190.

 With the growing Latino population throughout the state of Oregon, there is an increasing need for services within Clackamas County to be provided in Spanish.
 The Juvenile Department is one of several county departments that is currently providing such services.

-In addition to Spanish-speaking Juvenile Court Counselors that provide probation and diversion services for the youth and families serviced by our department, the Juvenile Department has made efforts to ensure that many of our community based partners now provide services for our Spanish-speaking youth and families in their local communities.
+In addition to Spanish-speaking Court Counselors who provide probation and diversion services for the youth and families served by our department, the Juvenile Department has made efforts to ensure that many of our community based partners now provide services for our Spanish-speaking youth and families in their local communities.

 The Juvenile Department also continues to expand its efforts to provide much of our department information, such as appointment letters and family information forms, in English and Spanish, as well as making efforts to provide interpreters for court appearances, attorney meetings and treatment providers, if necessary.